We may earn a commission when you buy through links in our articles. Learn more.

 Krookodile

 Krookodile sports a useful typing of dual ground and dark Pokémon, making it immune to electric and psychic moves.
-It does still have quite a few common weaknesses though, such as water, grass, ice, and fairy; perhaps explaining why Krookodile hasn’t risen up into common use like other ground-type Pokémon such as Garchomp.
+It does still have quite a few common weaknesses, though, such as water, grass, ice, and fairy; perhaps explaining why Krookodile hasn’t risen up into common use like other ground-type Pokémon such as Garchomp.
 Still, it will always have a place in my heart.

-Never forget, knowing the Dark Pokémon weaknesses is vital if you want to win in a battle against Krookodile.
+Never forget, knowing the Dark Pokémon weaknesses is vital if you want to win a battle against Krookodile.

 Gen 5 Pokemon, key art for the game Pokemon Black and White shows the Pokemon Excadrill